 - 1. Teams will report to the designated location for check-in. - 2.
-An orientation will be provided for all participants where officials will review the challenge, rules, and scoring.
-Team captains will draw to determine match order. - 3.
+An orientation will be provided for all participants where officials will review the challenge, rules, and scoring. - 3.
 Each team will be directed to a team pit (table and chairs).
 Each pit will have access to electricity to power laptops and robot batteries. - 4.
 Each team will have 3 hours to design, build, program, and test their robot.
 A test/practice field will be available. - 5.
 If time permits, teams are allowed to make alterations to their robot design and/or program between matches.
 Teams must report immediately to the staging area and playing field when called. - 6.
 The robot must perform challenges autonomously. - 7.
-Only registered contestants and contest officials will be allowed in the pit Robot Challenge areas. - 8.
-Only two team members are allowed at the Robot Challenge match table during competition.
-Team members may switch between matches. - 9.
+Only registered contestants and contest officials will be allowed in the pit of the Robot Challenge areas.
+If space permits, parents may be able to watch from afar.
+This decision will be made by the contest officials the day of the contest. - 8.
 Teams that experience equipment malfunction(s) may not replace the part with supplies from another team or outside of the contest area (from leaders, volunteers, county Extension agents or contest officials).
-Instead, team members must work together and be creative in completing preparation without the malfunctioning equipment. - 10.
-Depending on the challenges, contest officials may provide non-Lego items that must be incorporated into the function of the robot and/or serve as part of a challenge. - 11.
-Depending on the challenges, additional points may be awarded for use of sensors. - 12.
+Instead, team members must work together and be creative in completing preparation without the malfunctioning equipment. - 9.
+Depending on the challenges, contest officials may provide non-Lego items that must be incorporated into the function of the robot and/or serve as part of a challenge. - 10.
+Depending on the challenges, additional points may be awarded for use of sensors. - 11.
 Coaches will be permitted to meet with their team for a 10-minute time period prior to Build Time.
-This time should be used to help team members develop a plan and foster positive youth development. - 13.
+This time should be used to help team members develop a plan and foster positive youth development. - 12.
 No cell phones or other types of communication devices are allowed in the pit or contest areas.
 Exceptions include the approved items listed in the Participant Rules.
-During Build Time and Robot Challenge, contestants are not allowed to communicate with spectators (including coaches and parents).
+During Build Time and the Robotic Challenge, contestants are not allowed to communicate with spectators (including coaches and parents).

-- 14. A match will range between 1 and 3 minutes in length, depending upon the challenges designed for competition.
-The specific time limit will be announced during the Challenge Release.
-Contest officials will make periodic announcements regarding time remaining in Build Time and Robot Challenges. - 15.
+- 13. A match will range between 1 and 3 minutes in length, depending upon the challenges designed for competition.
+The specific time limit will be announced during the Challenge Orientation.
+Contest officials will make periodic announcements regarding time remaining in Build Time and the Robot Challenges. - 14.
 Teams will have two preliminary matches in which to earn points.
-The sum score of the two matches will determine teams that qualify for the finals.
-The top 3 teams in each age division will advance to the final match. - 16.
-Finals will consist of two additional matches.
-The two scores from the final round will be added to the preliminary scores.
-Finalist teams will be ranked based on their total scores.
-Judges' results and decisions are final. - 17.
-Tie-breaker procedures will be announced during the Challenge Release.
+The sum score of the two matches will determine team's scores. - 15.
+In the event of a tie-breaker, the points awarded for teamwork will be utilized.